 What do you do at week-ends?

 I love spending time with my family and our animals!
-I have 2 grown up children, Hollie who's 21 and Sam who's 18.
-I love to stay fit, take long walks in beautiful places mostly with Lily my black working cocker spaniel, dining out, and spending time with friends and family.
+I have 2 grown up children, Hollie and Sam who are my world.
+I love to stay fit, take long walks in beautiful places mostly with Lily my black working cocker spaniel, dining out, and spending time with my partner Phil, friends and family.

 What book are you currently reading?